pyrsia/pyrsia/docs/developers/testing_in_pyrsia.md

 ### Integration tests

 Integration tests verify all basic features are not broken - [The repository pyrsia/pyrsia-integration-tests](https://github.com/pyrsia/pyrsia-integration-tests).
+Unlike unit tests, they test combined modules by

 Currently, these tests run twice a day regularly using GitHub Actions.